Nolorer/Start-Command-Interface/README.md

 # Features
 -Changing background(Requires a restart)\
 -Turning off or restarting the computer(Useful in slow systems)\
--Add startup programs(Programs that start with the system)
+-Add startup programs(Programs that start with the system)\
+-Changing themes(Requires a restart) and toggling different theme settings

 # Compatibility
--Due to the use of Batch, it only works on Microsoft Windows.
--The use of the Choice command makes this natively compatible with Windows XP or higher only.
+-Windows 8.1\
+-Windows 10